kubernetes/enhancements/keps/sig-apps/3939-allow-replacement-when-fully-terminated/README.md

 This behavior has the following semantic problems:
-- A terminating Pod might gracefully terminate as Succeeded, but it counts towards `.status.failed` as soon as it's terminating.
+- A terminating Pod might gracefully terminate as Succeeded, but it counts towards `.status.failed` as soon as it's terminating and it's not reclassified upon termination.
 - When using podFailurePolicy, the controller might create a replacement Pod before being able to evaluate the terminal state of the Pod.
 The replacement Pod might be terminated due to the policy.